arkku/osx-boot-daemons/README.md

 Edit the .plist to configure arguments.
 For the daemon to actually serve any requests, create `/etc/ethers` to specify mappings from ethernet addresses to hostnames, and edit `/etc/hosts` to map those hostnames to IPv4 addresses.

+To test `rarpd` before installation, I recommend running it in debug mode in a terminal while booting the client machine, e.g., with the command line:

+    sudo ./rarpd -d -e -c /private -u nobody en0

+I added a bunch of debug messages to the program, so this should output all requests and responses.
+If you intend to run without the argument `-e`, you can also find out the names of the bootfiles `rarpd` looks for by looking at the debug messages (in case you are lazy and don't want to convert the client IP addresses to hexadecimal by hand).